DJI Osmo Mobile Review

 Gimbal Performance

-The 3-axis gimbal on the Osmo Mobile does a fantastic job in stabilizing your phone videos when used but it does only stabilize on 3-axises, so that means that you need to learn to walk like a Ninja to get smooth walking shots.
-It is great for pans and sweeps of the arms but you can still get that up down walking motion when using the gimbal.
+The 3-axis gimbal on the Osmo Mobile does a fantastic job in stabilizing your phone videos, but it only stabilizes on 3 axes, so you need to learn to walk like a Ninja to get smooth walking shots.
+It is great for pans and sweeps of the arms, but you can still get that up-and-down walking motion when using the gimbal.
 There are tons of videos from people and DJI demonstrating the walking style you need to use to get smooth walking footage.
-If I had to compare the footage that I can get with the DJI Osmo Mobile and compare it to stabilized video off my phone or the first cheap stabilizer that I used, then the difference is huge.
+If I compare the footage I get with the DJI Osmo Mobile to stabilized video off my phone or the first cheap stabilizer I used, the difference is huge.
 The footage from the DJI Osmo Mobile is light years ahead of the footage the other options can give me.
-I did have one small problem with the footage from the iPhone 8 plus.
-The gimbal and the stabilizer from the iPhone never worked very well together so I stopped using the larger iPhone, but with my LG V10, it worked perfectly fine.
-Unfortunately, the DJI Osmo app works much better on the iPhone system.

 DJI Go app

 One of the best options with the DJI Osmo app is that you can use it to capture timelapse videos or even motion lapse videos.
-I shot a lot of time lapses with the DJI Osmo mobile over the last two years as they make great b-roll or filler videos for a project.
+I shot a lot of timelapses with the DJI Osmo Mobile over the last two years as they make great b-roll or filler videos for a project.

 Battery Life